MicrosoftDocs/appcenter-docs/docs/distribution/codepush/migrationguide.md

 # Migration Guide

-Visual Studio App Center (previously known as Visial Studio Mobile Center) is now the new home of CodePush.
+Visual Studio App Center (previously known as Visual Studio Mobile Center) is now the new home of CodePush.
 App Center is a development tool that includes a set of cloud services for building and managing mobile applications.
 App Center is the next generation of HockeyApp and Xamarin Test Cloud.
 Learn more about [App Center](https://docs.microsoft.com/appcenter).

 The movement of CodePush into App Center is a step forward in improving the overall user experience and progression of CodePush.